AyaRadiata/indrive_nand_solution_final/README.md

 How to Run
 NOTE: this github project doesn't have venv so you will need to make it yourself.
-Also it will not run without OPENAI API key that is a secret key and which you will need to mannualy type in.
+Also it may not work properly without OPENAI API key that is a secret key and which you will need to mannualy type in.
+If you don't have it you still can run the project, though the ratings will not be accurate.

 1. Clone repo
 git clone https://github.com/AyaRadiata/indrive_nand_solution_final